 In July 2016, Toyota Tsusho enacted its Global Code of Conduct & Ethics (COCE), which defines the company's behavioral guidelines, after it was approved by the Board of Directors in April of that year.
 The COCE was formulated by a team of Toyota Tsusho Group employees from Japan and overseas.
 The company issues the COCE Booklet with the president message in various languages (currently, 23 languages) and has made it available on the company intranet.
-Knowledge of the booklet has been thoroughly disseminated through the COCE global network, and both executives and employees have pledged to follow the COCE.
-To maintain compliance measures at the highest levels, the Company will periodically assess and verify the effectiveness of the current basic policies, COCE, and individual compliance measures and make improvements as necessary.
+Knowledge of the booklet has been thoroughly disseminated through the COCE global network, all exectives and employees of all domestic and overseas group companies are required to pledge of compliance with the COCE.

 Global Code of Conduct & Ethics (COCE)

-We also use the latest digital tools including IT and AI to analyze massive amounts of data including expenses, purchases, and financial statements and monitor for signs of impropriety in an effort to prevent and rapidly detect improper conduct.
-The analysis results are also used for the on-site inspections and internal audits mentioned above.
+We also fully utilize the latest digital tools, such as IT and AI, to analyze a massive amount of data on expenses, sale and purchase accounting and financial statements, etc., and monitor for signs of improper conduct so we can prevent and discover them early.
+These analysis results are also utilized in the aforementioned on-site inspection activities and internal audits.

 The Toyota Tsusho Group clearly states its anti-corruption policy in the Global Code of Conduct & Ethics (COCE), and prohibits corruption and prevents money laundering as its Anti-Corruption Policy.